 Michael S. McNamara

-Mr. McNamara's practice focuses on litigation of complex construction and engineering disputes, frequently involving claims for additional costs, delays and terminations.
+Mr. McNamara is a partner in the law firm's Litigation practice and is located in the Washington, DC office.
+His practice focuses on litigation of complex construction and engineering disputes, frequently involving claims for additional costs, delays and terminations.
 He has handled major trials of multimillion-dollar construction disputes and has represented owners, contractors and construction managers in many other cases successfully resolved in settlement.
 He has tried to verdict cases involving delay claims, cost overruns, and terminations.
 He has experience on projects ranging from hotels and convention centers to power plants and cruise ship terminals.
 Mr. McNamara also has experience involving performance bond claims as well as claims involving first and third party insurance coverage.
 He has also represented clients in alternative dispute resolution, including both mediation and arbitration.

 - Titan Stone, Tile & Masonry, Inc. v.
 Hunt Construction Group, Inc. Represented prime contractor in defense of subcontractor’s claims for fraud, breach of contract, tort and statutory claims.
 Following motions practice the majority of the subcontractor’s claims were dismissed.
 After a bench trial in federal district court in New Jersey, the court rejected the subcontractor's claims and entered a substantial judgment in favor of the prime contractor and, in addition, awarded the prime contractor its attorneys’ fees.